ccheng11/BBK_Dashboard/README.md

 ## Methods

+### Breakdown by each method group

  - Qualitative: 32
  - Quantitative: 12
  - Computational: 6

+### Mixed Methods

  - Qualitative and Quantitative: 7
  - Qualitative and Computational: 3
  - Quantitative and Computational: 5
  - All: 2

 ## Software